-According to the nature of the IP network used, we may speak of two major categories for voice transmission over IP networks.
-In this chapter the importance of IP telephony has been discussed that has made a vital role in our lives.
-By using this technology the data rate has increased and the billing cost has decreased.
-At the end of the chapter call routing process has explained.
+According to the nature of the IP network used, we may speak of two major categories transmission over IP networks.
+In this chapter the importance of IP telephony has been that has made a vital role in our lives.
+By using this technology the data rate has and the billing cost has decreased.
+At the end of the chapter call routing process has transmission.